bcgov/bcdg/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 # GitHub Enterprise user licences in the BC government

+>Note: This page is under review as of December 2023 and will be updated for clarity and accuracy early in 2024.

 All code by B.C. government teams should be open source by default.
 If you have closed-source code and still want to use GitHub, you can work temporarily in a private repository under the GitHub Enterprise licence.

 For more information on our GitHub organizations and their uses, see [B.C. government organizations in GitHub](../bc-government-organizations-in-github/).